kchiv/tournament/README.md

 This is the project for the Intro to Relational Databases module in Udacity's Nanodegree program.

+# Requirements

+1. Python v2.7 installed
+2. The latest vagrant build for the tournament project

 # Tournament Files

 The tournament program consists of three files: